discordjs/guide/guide/popular-topics/errors.md

 ### Message

 The most important part of the error is the message.
 It tells you what went wrong, which can help you track down where it originates.
-You can find a full list of messages [here](https://discord.com/developers/docs/topics/opcodes-and-status-codes#json) in the Discord API Docs.
+You can find a full list of messages [here](https://discord.com/developers/docs/topics/opcodes-and-status-codes#json) in the Discord API documentation.

 ### Path